IftekherSunny/contact-form/README.md

 ## Contact Form

-This contact form use SunMailer to send email.
+This contact form has been used SunMailer to send email.
 To know details about SunMailer visit this [Link](https://github.com/IftekherSunny/SunMailer)

 Please go through the SunMailer/config.php file.
 Then fill up your email, id & password and log set to false for sending email.
 Here log is set to true by default.